About This Iced Strawberry Matcha Latte

 For The Strawberry Puree

-• Make the strawberry puree.
+- Make the strawberry puree.
 Combine the strawberries, water, sugar, and salt into a high-powered blender.
 Blend on medium until the mixture is pureed but still slightly thick and chunky (like the texture of applesauce), about 30 seconds.

-• Serve and store.
+- Serve and store.
 Use immediately or store for later.
 The strawberry puree will keep, in an airtight jar in the refrigerator, for up to 5 days.

 For the Iced Strawberry Matcha Latte

-• Make the matcha.
+- Make the matcha.
 In a small bowl, combine the matcha powder and 1 Tablespoon (0.5 ounces or 14 grams) of the hot water.
 Whisk vigorously until combined, or until it has the consistency of natural peanut butter or tahini.
+Pour in the remaining 2 ยฝ Tablespoons (1.25 ounces or 36 grams) of the hot water and whisk vigorously until any remaining lumps disappear, about 30 seconds.

-• Assemble the strawberry matcha latte.
+- Assemble the strawberry matcha latte.
 Pour the strawberry puree into a 16-ounce glass.
 Add the ice, then slowly pour the milk over the ice, aiming for the ice cubes.
+Finally, slowly pour the matcha over the milk, again aiming for the ice cubes.

-• Serve immediately.
-Serve immediately with a straw.
+- Serve immediately.ย Serve immediately with a straw.

 Did you make this recipe?